britnyblu/britnyblu/README.md

 # Hi there! 👋

-I'm Britny Blumenfeld, a passionate bioinformatician and Python developer.
+I'm Britny Blumenfeld, a bioinformatician and Python developer.
 Welcome to my GitHub profile!

 ### About Me
-- 🌱 I'm currently exploring the fascinating world of bioinformatics and genomics.
+- 🌱 I'm currently working in the world of bioinformatics and genomics.
-- 💻 I'm fluent in Python and AWS, and I enjoy dabbling in frontend development in my free time.
+- 💻 Most of my work is in Python and based in AWS

 ### Connect with Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Britny%20Blumenfeld-blue)](https://www.linkedin.com/in/britny-blumenfeld/)